cgjgh/node-red-dashboard-2-ui-state-timeline/README.md

 1. **Add the node** to your flow and connect it to the data source whose state you want to visualize.
 2. **Configure the states** you want to track (e.g., On/Off, Open/Closed, etc.).
-3. **Send messages** to the node with the following payload formats:
+3. **Send messages** to the node with one of the following payload formats:

 ### Input Message Formats